thatguyinabeanie/proompts/universal_doc_generator/universal-doc-generator.md

 ---

-This plan serves as a flexible framework that can be adapted to the specific needs of {{project_name}}.
+This plan serves as a flexible framework.
+It can be adapted to the specific needs of {{project_name}}.
 Regular review and iteration will ensure documentation remains valuable and relevant to all users.